bloovis/beectl.mirror/README.md

 # beectl - Crystal implementation of host program for Browser's External Editor

 [Browser's External Editor](https://github.com/rosmanov/chrome-bee),
-(aka chrome-bee) is a browser extension that allows you to use an external editor to edit text areas in browser forms.
+aka chrome-bee, is a browser extension that allows you to use an external editor to edit text areas in browser forms.
 It communicates with a host program called beectl that runs the editor and returns the edited text.
 The chrome-bee repository linked to above provides a Python